 What Is CBD Used For?

-The reason CBD has so many uses comes down to its ability to interact with this centrally-regulating endocannabinoid system.
+CBD has so many uses due to its ability to interact with this centrally-regulating endocannabinoid system.
 This has a trickle-down effect on the rest of the body, assisting in the regulation of other organ systems all around the body.

-Science has come a long way in recent decades to track the benefits of the cannabis plant and its chief cannabinoids — CBD and THC (the main psychoactive cannabinoid).
+In recent decades, science has come a long way to track the benefits of the cannabis plant and its chief cannabinoids — CBD and THC (the main psychoactive cannabinoid).

 The most popular uses of CBD include: